Aidar5/nattoeng/docs/source/book/06_control_structures/6_exceptions.rst

         try:
             result = int(a)/int(b)
         except ValueError:
-            print("Only numbers supported")
+            print("Only digits are supported")
         except ZeroDivisionError:
-            print("It is not possible to divide by zero")
+            print("You can't divide by zero")
         else:
             print(result)
             break